SamCle/RandomListGenerator/README.md

-This program also allows to create a list of uniformly distributed numbers, one for each line of an input file (e.g. a list of names); in this case the size of the output is automatically calculated based on the size of the input file.
-When this feature is used, the numbers will be randomly shuffled so that they do not appear in order.
+This program also allows to create a list of uniformly distributed numbers, one for each line of an input file (e.g. a list of names); in this case the size of the output is automatically calculated based on the size of the input file (specifying both an input file and the size of the list to be generated through the -s option will result in the latter being discarded).
+When this feature is used, the randomly generated numbers will be randomly shuffled so that they do not appear in any order.